therealchjones/mkmacvm/README.md

   user-visible ways without interaction
 - be a single executable (or script or bundle or similar)
-- within the limits of the above, leave virtual machine and macOS system settings in the default state
+- within the limits of the above, leave virtual machine and macOS system settings in their default states

 ## FAQ